-Employable Georgians with disabilities are facing a financial conundrum.
-In order to not risk losing their Personal necessary Assistant Services, they remain unemployed or underemployed.
-The individual loses out on rewarding opportunities for personal and professional advancement, while that Georgia loses tax dollars workers with disabilities could contribute when they work to their full potential.
+The financial conundrum that many Georgians with significant disabilities who are able to work unemployed remain or underemployed in order to not risk losing their necessary Personal Assistant Services.
+The individual loses out on rewarding opportunities professional for personal and advancement, while Georgia loses dollars that workers with tax disabilities could contribute when they work to their full potential.
 Modernizing the Georgia's Medicaid for Workers with Disabilities (GMWD) is a great start at meaningful policy that promotes work and sharing the cost of services is a common sense approach and 45 other states have enacted such a policy.